This chapter describes how to access CiviEngage functionality and gives suggestions on how to use the custom field sets and profiles that it includes.

 - Date Started: may be used to indicate the date your constituent was brought in to your organisation.

 - How Started: edit this list to fit the ways in which members are brought into your organisation.

-This custom field set may be used the to further capture information about how a constituent likes to engage with your organisation, the types of issues and volunteer activities they're interests, their level of leadership, and their status as a member.
+This custom field set may be used to further capture information about how a constituent likes to engage with your organisation, the types of issues and volunteer activities they're interested in, their level of leadership, and their status as a member.
 These fields provide another way to categorise your constituents to better target your audience for outreach and communications.